ecloude/ecloude.github.io/_pages/cloudlab.md

 {% include base_path %}

-# Welcome to the Computational Learning Organization Using Digital Software (CLOUDS) Lab 🌿
+# We are the Computational Learning Organization Using Digital Software (CLOUDS) Lab ☁️

 ---
+Like the clouds floating in the sky, modern digital systems are vast, complex, and built from the ground up.
+The CLOUDS Lab exists to understand, model, and ethically shape these systems.

+We are an interdisciplinary group of researchers, scientists, and critical thinkers focused on the intersection of **Educational Technology, Self-regulated Learning, and Artificial Intelligence**.

 The CLOUDS Lab explores how emotion, cognition, self-regulation, and motivation shape learning in complex, technology-enhanced environments.